 Regional Geography of temperate zone 1900-3-GOU-GL

-Estimated number of hours that a Student must spend on achieving the learning outcomes defined for the subject.
+Estimated number of hours a student must devote to achieving the intended learning outcomes for the course.

 Main fields of studies for MISMaP